ngiann/GaussianVariationalInference.jl/docs/src/moreoptions.md

     Even if a gradient has been explicitly provided via the `gralogl` option, the user still needs to specify `gradientmode = :provided` to instruct `VI` to use the provided gradient.

 ## Evaluating the lower bound on test samples

+The options `S` specifies the number of samples to use when approximating the expected lower bound, see [Technical description](@ref).
+The higher the value we use for `S`, the better the approximation will be, however, at a higher computational cost.
+The lower the value we use for `S`, the faster the computation will be, but the approximation may be poorer.
+Hence, when setting `S` we need to take this trade-off into account.

+Function `VI` offers a mechanism that informs us whether the value `S` is set to a high enough value.
+This mechanism makes use of two options, namely `Stest` and `test_every`.
+Option `Stest` defines the number of test samplesused exclusively for evaluating (*not optimising!*) the Kullback-Leibler divergence every `test_every` number of iterations.
+Monitoring the Kullback-Leibler divergence in this way offers an effective way of detecting whether `S` has been set sufficiently high.

+Function `VI` will report `test_every` iterations the value of ....